refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ##  What are the benefits of using Refine?

-Refine is a headless React internal tool framework that helps you develop quickly while developing both B2B and B2C applications. t speeds you up while allowing full customization, making it an ideal choice for rapid development with pro features.
+Refine is a headless React internal tool framework that helps you develop quickly while developing both B2B and B2C applications.
+It speeds you up while allowing full customization, making it an ideal choice for rapid development with pro features.

 -   It is Open Source under the MIT license.
 -   Easy to use and it is easy to learn.
 There are many examples to help you get started, as well as documentation.